The Holiday Survival Guide.

 You put the first night down to excitement.
 They go to bed late despite looking like extras from The Walking Dead (“I’m not tired!”).
 Day 2, you laugh with your partner as the kids keep wandering into the living room with excuses as to why they don’t need to go to bed yet (“I’m not tired”, “I want to read”, “Can I do some colouring”).
 Day 3, you start to realise something is wrong.
 Your kids are fighting a secret war.
 Their goal is to ensure you and your other half can’t have any time together.
 You start uttering common phrases such as “This is mummy and daddy’s time”, “We’ve had you all day”, “You’ll be tired tomorrow”, “Time for bed”, “I mean it”, “Will you go to sleep”, “Just go to sleep”, “Please go to sleep”.
 And before you know it, you’ve surrendered your double bed to your kids so they can snuggle with mum and you’re left sleeping in a child’s single bed alone.

 Employment opportunities at Abu-Ghraib.

 Now don’t go thinking all those late nights means you get a lie-in.
 Oh no, the little grifters are up at the crack of dawn demanding your complete attention.
 You’d better hope you packed some games, crafts, or electronic devices to entertain them.
 And then there’s the noise.
 If one of you is having a lie-in you can guarantee the kids will decide to make their own version of ten-pin bowling with the football you bought at the beach and all the empty water bottles you’ve gone through.
 And they’ll play it right outside the bedroom door.
 I think both Guantanamo Bay and Abu-Ghraib are staffed, not by soldiers, but by packs of 5-7 years olds who think they’re on holiday.

 A New York minute.

-So what are your top tips for surviving holiday hell with your small people?
+So what are your top tips for surviving family holiday hell with your small people?